usmansbk/blog-draft/markdowns/redux.md

 The next problem is, the more methods we add to our store function, the more it will grow.
 Making it harder to manage.

 We can solve this by following another design principle ― Separation of concerns.
-The job of figuring out the right action handler should be moved to a different function.
+The idea is to move the job of delegating action handlers to a different function outside the store function.

 ## Updating the state (Reducer approach)

-Let's start by abstracting the Todo actions logic from the `createStore` function into a new function.
+Let's start by abstracting the Todo action handlers from the store function into a new function.

 ```js
 function todoReducer(state, action) {